 Increase the visibility of how work gets done: by bringing people, processes, tools and decisions together in Slack, a team’s entire way of working becomes transparent.

-The best internal integrations for your Slack team will depend on the tools and workflows that matter to your company.
+The best internal integrations for your workspace will depend on the tools and workflows that matter to your team.
 Here are just a few examples to get your ideas flowing!

 Get automated responses to common questions.